 that they both can comfortably fit into the bag compartment of nearly any backpack (we stuffed them into several, all the way down to a 58-liter pack).
 Of course, the one thing you will sacrifice with these smaller, lighter bags is warmth.
 However, for most late Spring and Summer camping and backpacking, a 20 to 30-degree bag will suffice.

 Throughout our review, we didn't give these bags any leeway.
 Regardless of price or prestige, we held all of the bags to high standards, and we were not afraid to score them according to their performance.
 We researched everything we would want to know if we were buying these bags for ourselves.
 In the end, we hope our efforts will benefit you in your decision making.

 The Grande (on the ground) is perfect for just about anything.
 We used it as a ground cloth as much as we used it as a sleeping bag.
 The Kelty Callisto 20 (around the shoulders) came in second for having that nice, puffy, overstuffed feel.

 There's a lot to consider when buying a traditional sleeping bag.
-Hopefully, you've gained an insight into what we felt were the most important features of any traditional sleeping bag.
-When the rubber hits the road, we feel the two most important considerations are warmth and comfort.
+Hopefully, you've gained an insight into what we felt were the most important features of any conventional sleeping bag.
+When the rubber hits the road, the two most important considerations are warmth and comfort.
 The bags we liked the most were the ones that swallowed us up and kept us toasty all night.
 If you'd like to view a more detailed overview of each bag, we've done that for you too.
 All you have to do is click on each bag for more individual details.